alphasentaurii/starskope/README.md

 # Future Work

 To continue this project, I'll take another approach for detecting exoplanets using computer vision to analyze images of spectographs of this same star flux data set.
-Please go to the notebook `[starskøpe-2]` to see how I use a Restricted Boltzmann Machines neural network model to classify stars as exoplanet hosts using spectograph images of the flux values to find transiting exoplanets.
-Following this, I will apply the same algorithm to spectographs of Fourier transformed data, as you will see in `[starskøpe-3]`.
+In part II (notebook `[starskøpe-2]`) I use Restricted Boltzmann Machines on Fourier-transformed spectograph images of the Flux data for K2.
+These are then stacked on top of each other as layers in a Deep Boltzmann Machine neural network.
+In part III (notebook `[starskøpe-3]`) I will apply a similar technique using data from TESS.

-Additional future work following this project will be to develop my "cyberoptic artificial telescope" as a machine learning driven application that any astrophysicist can use to look at a single or collection of stars and have the model classify them according not only to exoplanet predictions, but also predict what type of star it is, and other key properties that would be of interest for astrophysical science applications.
+For triage/vetting purposes, this model could be useful for scientists.
+However, I would like to extend the model's capability using a multiclassification algorithm that can tell us not only if there is a transiting body, but how many, as well as additional information about the star's properties.
+The latter could be done by training another model on stellar parameters, and then stacking the two together into one neural network.